bhanuprakash1575/markdown/readme.md

 I have created this blog preview card using
 + html
 - css
-You can check it out from [here](https://bhanu-blogpreviewcard.netlify.app)
+ You will be can check it out from [here](https://bhanu-blogpreviewcard.netlify.app)
 > feel free to provide any feedback